-Our training and development programme has been designed to ensure that you develop a good understanding of Environmental Permitting Regulations and further develop your personal effectiveness skills.
-You will develop technical knowledge by receiving training in an area of permitting specialism (regime) such as Waste, Water Quality and Water Resources.
+Our training and development programme has been designed to ensure that you develop a good understanding of water resources legislation and further develop your personal effectiveness skills.
 You will undertake appropriate technical assessments of permits or abstraction licences with the right level of support.
 As you gain more knowledge and experience, you may get the opportunity to move between teams to support your professional development, depending on business need.